Spencermj/playlist/README.md

 **Dependencies**

-To use playlist.py, you will need Pyechonest.
+You will need Pyechonest to use playlist.py.

 **How To Create A Playlist**